nicklamiller/rs_take_home/README.md

   * Linting - flake8 and wemake-python-styleguide are used
   * Unit tests - pytest frame work for testing public methods
 * Virtual environment management/ package building - poetry is used to manage dependencies and to build this repo as a package using masonry
-* Precommit hooks - file and link checks as specified in `.pre-commit-config.yaml`, as well as calling the automated linter
+* Precommit hooks - file and link checks as specified in `.pre-commit-config.yaml`, as well as calling the linter
 * Input/data validation - pydantic is used to both validate attributes of classes upon instantiation, and to validate the contents of those attributes.
 In this case I validate the schemas of the input dataframes.
 * Incremental PR's - code is developed incrementally and a PR is opened for code review (of course for this I was the only reviewer 😅 but for non-take-home-test projects I would gladly tag peers and get their feedback).
   * I would also normally create tickets on Jira, use these tickets to prefix branch names, and use Atlassian's [github-for-jira](https://github.com/atlassian/github-for-jira) integration so that branches/PR's are tracked on Jira (naturally other project management tools like Azure Boards offer github integration and could be used similarly).